 Genealogical Card File

-Search the genealogical card file, which consists of individuals' names, dates, and other vital statistics on more than 230,000 cards arranged in alphabetical order.
+Search the genealogical card file, an alphabetical card file consisting of names, dates, and other vital statistics on an estimated 800,000 individuals.
 Both the paternal (father) and maternal (mother) lines can be traced if the vital information is complete.
-A form, "Nurturing Our Roots," which serves as a tool to submit genealogical information for the card file, is available.
+A form, “Nurturing Our Roots,” which serves as a tool to submit genealogical information for the card file, is available.

 Online Library Catalog